jaiwalker/bronto-api-php-client/README.md

 # Bronto_Api

+## Composer install
+To help other who want to use this as a composer package.

+'''composer require jaiwalker/bronto-api-php-client-v2

+## Releases
+* V1.0

 Client Library for PHP - ActiveRecord Style Abstraction of the Bronto SOAP API.

 This library was created and is maintained by the Bronto Professional Services Engineering team.<br/>